 Quite separately from the "economic rights" to say who can copy your work and how, you have what are called "moral rights".

 The important moral rights are the right to object if your work is distorted - to defend its "integrity" - and the right to an accurate credit - to "identification".
 These are obviously important to protecting and to spreading your reputation - and without your reputation you have no work.

 The Copyright, Designs and Patents Act 1988 (see the link below) made moral rights explicit for the first time in UK law.
 The exact rights are:

 - the right to be identified as the author of the work;

 - the right to object to false attribution of the work - that is, having someone else's work credited to you; and

 - the right to object to "derogatory treatment" of the work - also referred to as the right to protect the integrity of the work.

-In plain English, freelances have the rights to a credit; to prevent anyone else claiming authorship; and to protect the authenticity of their work.
+In plain English, freelances have the rights to a credit; to prevent anyone falsely putting their name to a work; and to protect the authenticity of their work.
 This last is particularly important now that computer technology makes digital manipulation so easy and so hard to detect.

 But there are (of course) exceptions to the above.